Diseases and conditions

 Several factors can contribute to the development of liver disease.
 Understanding these triggers can help in prevention and management.
 Key causes include:

-Hepatitis viruses (A, B, C, D, and E) are significant culprits, with hepatitis B and C being the leading causes of liver cancer.
+Hepatitis viruses (A, B, C, D, and E) are significant culprits.
+Hepatitis B and C are the leading causes of liver cancer.

 Excessive alcohol consumption can lead to alcoholic liver disease, ranging from fatty liver to cirrhosis.

-• Obesity and Poor Diet: Obesity and unhealthy dietary choices can lead to the accumulation of fat in the liver, contributing to NAFLD.
+Obesity and Poor Diet: Obesity and unhealthy dietary choices can cause fat buildup in the liver.
+This accumulation contributes to NAFLD.

 Prolonged exposure to certain medications, chemicals, or environmental toxins can damage liver cells and impair their function.